Nitro-Language-Processing/Nitro-Language-Processing-Task-experiments/README.md

 - glove embeddings as feature extraction with any classifier over - unassigned - ?
 - countvectorizer vectorization as feature extraction with any classifier over - Luci - 0.55
 - tfidfvectorizer vectorization as feature extraction with any classifier over - Luci - 0.61
-- stringkernels transformation as feature extraction with any classifier over - Luci - ?
+- stringkernels transformation as feature extraction with any classifier over - Luci - 0.88 (SVC with string_kernel as kernel fn)
-- linguistical features as feature extraction with any classifier over - Luci - ?
+- linguistical features as feature extraction with any classifier over - Luci - 0.05 (probably more complex features are needed)
 - Automated Concatenation of Embeddings for Structured Prediction - https://arxiv.org/pdf/2010.05006.pdf - tonio - ?
 - Other BERT-like transformers other than the one from Stefan Dumitrescu's paper - unassigned - ?
 - Logistic regression/Perceptron/SVM classifier with context information (let's say 2 tokens to the left, 2 tokens to the right and extract features) - unassigned - ?
-- conditional random field (CRF), it is one of the most well known models applied for this NER task (please refer to one of these: https://sklearn-crfsuite.readthedocs.io/en/latest/, https://python-crfsuite.readthedocs.io/en/latest/ ) - Luci - ?
+- conditional random field (CRF), it is one of the most well known models applied for this NER task (please refer to one of these: https://sklearn-crfsuite.readthedocs.io/en/latest/, https://python-crfsuite.readthedocs.io/en/latest/ ) - Luci - 0.65
 - SEQ2SEQ model with a LSTM on top - unassigned - ?
 - AutoEncoder for feature extraction in the latent space with a classifier on top - unassigned - ?
 - Perceiver based architecture with a word embedding in order to extract the byte arrays- unassigned - ?